COVID-Secure Events Safety Policy

 COVID-Secure Events Safety Policy and Guidelines

-As we begin to adjust to a world in which we are organising COVID-Secure Events alongside the threat of a deadly and hyper-contagious virus in COVID-19 we understand the public risks involved in events.
-We have updated our pre-lockdown events guidance, protocols and procedures based on the latest government advice and current knowledge gained from suppliers.
+We understand the public risks involved in organising events as we begin to adjust to a world in which we are organising COVID-Secure events alongside the threat of the virus.
+We continue to update our events guidance, protocols and procedures based on the latest government advice and current knowledge gained from suppliers and experience of hosting events.

 As the lowest risk events are now online/virtual experiences we have developed new offerings based on new ways of delivering our clients objectives to meet businesses, bond with colleagues and raise money for charity through Business Esports, we also provide event management and consultancy to those who are considering hybrid or online events.
-We want to reassure our clients that your safety remains our top priority and we thought we would share our pre-planning for hosting COVID-Secure Events when Business Fives/Business Fours can run again safely and securely.
+We want to reassure our clients that your safety remains our top priority and we thought we would share our pre-planning for hosting COVID-Secure Events to ensure Business Fives/Business Fours can continue to run safely and securely.

 For our clients that still wish to meet businesses, bond with colleagues and raise money for charity in a socially distant and safe environment we have outlined a series of protocols and guidelines we have implemented at our events to provide a COVID-Secure Events environment for attendees.

-These include a continuation of previous guidelines we successfully implemented at our events pre lockdown and being mindful that the virus is in general circulation.
+These include a continuation of previous guidelines we successfully implement at our events as well as updated terms of entry for those with a double vaccination and those without having to carry out an LFT in advance of attendance as we are mindful that the virus remains in general circulation.

 Our priority is to ensure the safety and wellbeing of our clients at our events.
 Given the recent concerns alongside our normal medical support team, which is standard at our events, and purely as a sensible precaution we have taken a series of measures outlined below.
 In addition to the below we will follow the policies set out by our venue partners at the time, which will be set in accordance with the latest Government Guidance.
 All attendees will be informed of these updated policies prior to the event or on arrival.